JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

 If you haven't restored a backup, you don't have a backup.
 You just have a file taking up disk space.

-## The "Schrödinger's Backup" Problem
+## The "Untested Backup" Problem

-A backup exists in a state of quantum superposition: it is both successful and failed until you actually try to use it.
+A backup's validity is unknown until you actually try to use it.
+It exists in a state of assumed success, when in reality it could have been failing silently for weeks or months.

 Most sysadmins automate the *creation* of backups but rarely automate the *verification*.
 I've learned the hard way that you need a ritual for this, just like your daily health check.
-I do this [...]
+I do this every Friday morning before my first coffee—it takes 10 minutes and has saved me countless hours of panic.

 ### Step 1: The Timestamp Reality Check (1 minute)